-- Try to score the answers during the interview, in that way you will be the most objective.
+Try to score the answers during the interview, in that way you will be the most objective.
 Otherwise, make sure you complete the scorecard right after the interview.

-- Go through the next steps in the process and make sure there are no remaining questions or concerns.
+Ask how the candidate experienced the interview.
+Then, revisit the next steps in the process and make sure there are no remaining questions or concerns.

 After the interview